No time to read? From ebooks to audiobooks, I’ve listed a few ways to fit more reading into your every day life!

 Buy a Kindle.

 I can hear you already.
 I only like to read real books that I can feel in my hands.
 That’s fine if you’re actually reading.
 If not, here’s why I like the Kindle.
-I actually have the Kindle Touch which they no longer make but this is the closest substitution.
+I actually have the Kindle Paperwhite which I find to be the closest is the closest substitution.

 This particular Kindle is easy on your eyes with a touchscreen display that reads like real paper.
 And you get absolutely no screen glare, even in bright sunlight.
 And, believe it or not, it’s lighter than a paperback and the charge lasts for weeks.